mwiens91/trans-fat/README.md

 then <strong>trans-fat</strong> does some/all of the following:

-1. Filter out any unwanted .logs, .cues., etc. in source
+1. Filter out any unwanted .logs, .cues, etc. in source
 2. Convert non-mp3s to temporary mp3s
 3. Transfer files to the destination
 4. Sort the drive into alphanumeric order